All Episodes

 We just had on Steve Scalise.

-He is the House Majority Whip, and he is convinced with all the conversations that have been ongoing that the Freedom Caucus and the study group and Rand Paul and Ted Cruz and Tom Cotton and Marco Rubio and Mike Lee are all gonna support it, and all these varying conservative and libertarian groups that have opposed the bill that will they'll end up supporting it also, as the president, I guess, is now taking control over bringing the differing factions together.
+He is the House Majority Whip, and he is convinced with all the conversations that have been ongoing that the Freedom Caucus and the study group and Rand Paul and Ted Cruz and Tom Cotton and Marco Rubio and Mike Lee are all going to support it.

-Anyway, uh I'm not sure if they were listening because I'm sure they're very busy men, but from the Freedom Caucus, we have Congressman Jim Jordan of Ohio and Mark Meadows of North Carolina, and uh welcome both of you to the program.
+Anyway, I'm not sure if they were listening because I'm sure they're very busy men, but from the Freedom Caucus, we have Congressman Jim Jordan of Ohio and Mark Meadows of North Carolina.

-Any chance that you heard your colleague Steve Scalise.
+Any chance that you heard your colleague Steve Scalise?

 Well, I did.

-Uh this is Mark.
+This is Mark.

 He has.

-So I I'm I applaud him.
+So I applaud him.

-He's trying to bring everybody together, and in the end, it's going to be his bill, not Speaker Ryan's bill that we end up voting on, and uh I'm encouraged by that.
+And in the end, it's going to be his bill, not Speaker Ryan's bill that we end up voting on.

 Well, I'm encouraged by you saying that.

-So the Freedom Caucus and Rand Paul, you guys partnered together with your own bill, and I've had you on multiple times, all of you talking about the criticisms.
+So the Freedom Caucus and Rand Paul, you guys partnered together with your own bill.

 I brought all of them up with Steve Scalise.